wolever/parameterized/README.rst

     You've likely installed the ``parametrized`` (note the missing *e*) package.
 Use ``parameterized`` (with the *e*) instead and you'll be all set.

+What happened to ``nose-parameterized``?
+    Originally only nose was supported.
+But now everything is supported, and it only made sense to change the name!